Articulating your career vision is one of the most critical elements of your entire business school application.

 “Your ability to express a logical and motivating career vision signals your commitment to the journey, even if the destination changes en route,” says Fortuna’s Nonie Mackie, former INSEAD assistant director of career services, in her article, How to Convey a Powerful Career Vision.
 “And admissions officers are aware your plans may evolve.
 After all, getting an MBA should be a life-changing experience; it will inevitably present new opportunities and possibilities.”

-Stay tuned for part 2 in our series on crafting a compelling career vision, coming next week and focused on your long-term vision versus short-term goals.
+View also part 2 in our series on crafting a compelling career vision focused on creating a long-term vision versus short-term goals.